durchblicker/pistachio/Readme.md

 # Pistachio

-Pistachio is a pure JavaScript templating system that whose compiled templates can be used both on the server as well an in the browser.
+Pistachio is a pure JavaScript templating system whose compiled templates can be used both on the server as well an in the browser.
 It was inspired by my personal search for a good templating system.
 I did find an abundance yet nothing that suited me.
 The closest to my liking was mustache, but it has some short commings, that made it unsuitable for me.
 I had to be nuts to create yet another templating system.
 Since my favorite nut is the pistachio, that became the name of the project.

 ## Short Commings of Mustache